itrascastro/itrascastro.github.io/_posts/2015-03-08-dependency-injection.md

 author: itrascastro
 ---

+I like a lot this definition: "Dependency Injection" is a 25-dollar term for a 5-cent concept.
+Dependency injection means giving an object its instance variables.

 We have seen [How to create your own PHP MVC Framework]({% post_url 2014-10-15-how-to-create-your-own-php-mvc-framework %}).

 In that approach, the  CalculatorModel instance is created inside the controller in every action: